-You can select the domain in their smart search, and then you might be prompted to fill out another purchase form for the domain.
-(But you might get it for free, like ours, depending on the plan you picked.)
+You can select the domain in their smart search, you might be prompted to fill out another purchase form for the domain.
+(You might also get it for free, like ours – depending on the plan you picked.)

-After that quick and easy checkout process, we ended up paying no extra for our domain name:
+After the quick and easy checkout process, we ended up paying no extra for our domain name: